psrenergy/IARA.jl/docs/src/bidding_formats.md

 As mentioned above, during the market clearing process, IARA can automatically generate bids for the decision-making agents using a heuristic approach.

 The heuristic bid generation differs based on the type of assets that an agent's bidding group contains.
-In this section, we will describe how this calculation is performed for different configurations.
+In this documentation we provide [examples](heuristic_bid_examples.md) of how the heuristic bid is generated.
+For the mathematical formulation of the heuristic bid, please refer to the [Heuristic Bid](heuristic_bids.md) chapter.

 ### Only thermal units

-When considering a bidding group with only thermal units, the heuristic bid is evaluated based on the operational cost of the assets that compose it.
+When considering a bidding group with only thermal units, the heuristic bid is evaluated based on the operational cost and maximum generation of the assets that compose it.

 The resulting bid will divided into segments, where the price for each segment corresponds to the operational cost of a thermal unit in the bidding group, always orderd from the cheapest to the most expensive, and the quantity for each segment corresponds to the maximum generation of the thermal unit in the bidding group.